Starting From Scratch - This American Life

 Making Money The Old Fashioned Way

 Mary Beth Kirchner documents one day in the life of a hustler named Joe, who wakes up every morning broke, hustles as much as $10,000 during the day and then loses most of it by the time he goes to bed.
 What it's like to start from scratch every day of your life.
+(18 minutes)

 Some of the funding for this story came from the Corporation for Public Broadcasting's Radio Fund.
-(18 minutes)

 The First Starting From Scratch

 Jonathan Goldstein reads a story about the first people to ever start from scratch, a couple named Adam and Eve.
-Jonathan Goldstein is the host of the Gimlet show Heavyweight.
 (14 minutes)

+This story appears in Jonathan's book Ladies and Gentlemen, the Bible.
+Jonathan is the host of the podcast Heavyweight.